-The treatment of sickle cell anemia is designed according to which of the individual features of the illness are present.
+The treatment of sickle cell anemia is directed to the individual features of the illness present.
 In general treatment is directed at the management and prevention of the acute manifestations as well as therapies directed toward blocking the red blood cells from stacking together.
 There is no single remedy to reverse the anemia.
-It is, therefore, important that family members have an optimal understanding of the illness and that communication with the doctors and medical personnel be maintained.
+It is, therefore, important that affected individuals and their family members have an optimal understanding of the illness and that communication with the doctors and medical personnel be maintained.

 Fatigue and Anemia

 Fatigue is a common symptom in persons with sickle cell anemia.
 Sickle cell anemia causes a chronic form of anemia which can lead to fatigue.
-The sickled red blood cells are prone to breakage (rupture) which causes a much shorter life span of these cells (the normal life span of a red blood cell is 120 days).
+The sickled red blood cells are prone to breakage (hemolysis) which causes reduced red blood cell life span (the normal life span of a red blood cell is 120 days).
 These sickled red blood cells are easily detected with a microscope examination of a smear of blood on a glass slide.